 - Administration for income tax, sales tax, motor fuels tax, beer and wine taxes, cigarette and tobacco taxes, mine license tax, kilowatt hour tax, inheritance tax, and unclaimed property

-1974: A Constitutional amendment mandated a reorganization of the Executive Branch of state government.
-As a result, the Tax Commission and Board of Tax Appeals were brought under the umbrella of the new Department of Revenue and Taxation.
-This department has no director or staff of its own; it consists of its two component agencies, which operate independently and are funded by separate appropriations.
+1974: A Constitutional amendment mandated a reorganization of the Executive Branch of State government.
+That placed the Tax Commission and Board of Tax Appeals under the new Department of Revenue and Taxation.
+With no director or staff of its own, the new departement included two component units operating independently and funded by separate appropriations.

-2010: The Legislature transferred Idaho's Unclaimed Property Program to the State Treasurer's Office.
+2010: The Legislature transferred Idaho's Unclaimed Property Program from the Tax Commission to the State Treasurer's Office.